Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/using-kongplugin-resource.md

 Server: kong/1.2.1
 ```

-You can also see how the `demo` header was injected as the request also
+You can also see how the `demo` header was injected only for `/foo`,
-matched one of the rules defined in the `demo` `Ingress` resource.
+as the request matched one of the rules defined in the `Ingress`
+resource, but not for `/baz` because that request does not match.

 ## Configure consumer and credential

 Follow the [Using Consumers and Credentials](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-consumer-credential-resource)
-guide to provision a user and an apikey.
+guide to provision a user and an `apikey`.
-Once you have it, please continue:

 Use the API key to pass authentication: